Road & Travel Magazine

 Taking away a parent's driving privileges is a difficult thing to do so keep in mind that you may not succeed.
 The last thing any aging parent wants to do in their golden years is depend on you or anyone else for help, especially if he or she has always been independent.
 So before you share your concerns with your parents, have a plan in place that will be easy and simple to follow, one that won't interfere with their normal routine too much.

-Be sure to contact family and friends to encourage consistent visits to help prevent your parents from getting lonely or depressed.
-Arrange times for them to get out and visit as well, perhaps every Saturday or Sunday for a few hours.
-There are senior organizations in every community that offer activities, events and driving services.
-Check into them.
-The most common cause for suicide among the elderly is loneliness and boredom.
-No one should die that way, let alone a parent.
+Be sure to contact family and friends to encourage consistent visits to help prevent your parents from getting lonely or depressed, a leading cause of suicide among the elderly.
+Arrange times for them to get out and visit others as well, perhaps every Saturday or Sunday for a few hours.
+Keep in mind, as parents get old, many of their friends have passed on, so finding other ways to keep them engaged mentally and physically can be daunting.

 It's our responsibility to ensure that safe driving habits are practiced not only by our children, but by our aging parents as well.
 Take good care of them, and treat them with the same dignity and respect that you would want for yourself when you're their age.
 It's never as far away as we think.